ferrufino/t247/Angular/README.md

 npm start
 ```

-**Additionally if you are using Webstorm remeber to use the _"tsconfig.json"_ for the compiler, to do that follow the next steps:**
+**Additionally if you are using Webstorm remember to use the _"tsconfig.json"_ for the compiler, to do that follow the next steps:**

 1. Go to "Settings.."
 2. "Languages & Frameworks" -> "TypeScript"